This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our

 As a parent, one of the best things that you can do to teach your child to ski is how to balance correctly.
 Correct ski balance puts kids’ hips slightly in front of their ankles, with their knees bent.
 If you have tight ski leashes, it’s almost impossible to teach kids to balance correctly while skiing.

 A skiing harness should not be used to help children ski down terrain that’s above their ability level.
-Doing this is not only dangerous for the child in the harness, but also to all the other skiers on that run.
+Doing this is not only dangerous for the child in the harness but also for all the other skiers on that run.
 Make sure that your kids ski within their ability levels all the time.
-That being said, there are definetely times when you think your child can handle a ski run, and they really are struggling with it.
-During those times, the handle on the back of the ski harnesses are invaluable for helping them get down the ski hill.
+That being said, there are definitely times when you think your child can handle a ski run, and they really are struggling with it.
+During those times, the handle on the back of the ski harnesses is invaluable for helping them get down the ski hill.

 Ski harnesses should not be used with older children and teens and should not be used with adults either.
 We recommend not using a ski harness or kids’ ski leash for kids over the age of 8.
 For more information on how to use a ski harness the right way, read this article.